khalid-hussain/shaheen/chap3.md

 soldiers."

 On the army officer's order, a servant called in a soldier of the fort.
-The officer said to the soldier,

-"Order 20 horsemen to get ready.
+The officer said to the soldier, "Order twenty horsemen to get ready.
 We are going on a mission."

 Then he turned towards Abu Dawood and said, "Have you heard anything about the Frontier Falcon?"